-3.1 Communities and Neighbourhoods
+3.1 Community and Neighbourhoods

 To provide a framework for the development of a complete community with distinct neighbourhoods for approximately 16,000 to 20,000 residents.
-Urban design guidance throughout this section will ensure that the community is attractive, memorable and functional for future residents and visitors.
+Urban design guidance throughout this section will ensure that the community is attractive, memorable and functional for future residents.

-- 1. The Plan Area shall consist of one community with four neighbourhoods as depicted on Map 5: Community and Neighbourhoods. - 2.
-Notwithstanding the NCPG policy on neighbourhood size, the sizes of all neighbourhoods as depicted on Map 5: Community and Neighbourhoods, may be larger than the maximum size of 75 hectares (185 acres) due to significant natural features within those neighbourhoods. - 3.
-The community name, street names, wayfinding infrastructure and other amenities such as signage, banners, landscaping, and public art should reflect the Plan Area's Indigenous and ranching history.
+- The Plan Area shall consist of one community with four neighbourhoods as depicted on Map 5: Community and Neighbourhoods. - Notwithstanding the NCPG policy on Neighbourhood size, the sizes of all Neighbourhoods as depicted on Map 5: Community and Neighbourhoods may be larger than the maximum size of 75 hectares (185 acres) due to significant natural features within those neighbourhoods. - 3.
+The community name, street names, wayfinding infrastructure and other amenities such as signage, banners, landscaping and public art should reflect the Plan Area's natural features and Indigenous and ranching history.